 Lenders for ELM Select were identified based on total loan volume with Ball State, affiliation with Education Loan Management (ELM), ability to disburse funds via electronic funds transfer (EFT), and consistent, timely and accurate customer service to both Ball State staff and students.
 A lender may be dropped from ELM Select if the above conditions are not maintained, if unethical or deceptive practices are perceived, or if origination, processing or servicing concerns arise that cannot be resolved satisfactorily.
 Ball State reserves the right to maintain and alter ELM Select at any time and to select lenders that consistently provide competitive products, along with responsible actions and policies that best serve our students.

 INvested Marketplace is managed by INvested.
-The lender decisioning process is completely powered by an outside entity, currently Purefy.
+The lender decisioning process is completely powered by an outside entity, currently Credible.
 Lenders are required to provide actual rates and terms.